Quake (1992 film)

 Quake, also known as Aftershock (USA) and The Stalker, is a United States suspense thriller direct-to-video film directed by Louis Morneau and released on June 23, 1992.
 The film stars Steve Railsback and Erika Anderson.

 Synopsis

 During the 1989 Loma Prieta earthquake, a young couple, Jenny and David, is terrorized by their neighbor Kyle.
 Jenny is knocked unconscious during the earthquake.
-She is then kidnapped by Kyle.
+She is then kidnapped by Kyle in her collapsing apartment building as David attempts to navigate the ruins of San Francisco to rescue her.